 Yupik

 Yupik is a new brand that’s selling through Amazon.
-They have a wide variety of gluten-free nuts as well as some promising gluten free flours for significantly cheaper than the brands I’ve mentioned so far.
-I’ve only tried their tapioca starch, but I’ll be slowly testing their other flours and I’ll update as I do.
+They have a wide variety of gluten-free nuts as well as some promising gluten free flours for a bit cheaper than the brands I’ve mentioned so far.
+I’ve only tried their tapioca starch and millet, but I’ll be slowly testing their other flours and I’ll update as I do.
 If you’ve tried them, please let me know about your experience in the comments!

 - Tapioca starch